-Concession must take in mind:
+Concession has to take in mind:

-1. Costs for preparation and implementation of concession mechanism specialized for port terminals;

-- 2. Expected revenue from terminals granted on concession against expected revenue from state owned companies port operators; - 3.
+- 1. Costs for preparation and implementation of concession mechanism specialized for port terminals; - 2.
+Expected revenue from terminals granted on concession against expected revenue from state owned companies port operators; - 3.
 Expected cargo growth compared state vs private operator; - 4.
-Expected, planned investment in port terminals considering of available finance sources from the side of the state, from the side of the state-owned operator and the concession proposition.
+Expected, planned investment in port terminals taking into account of available finance sources from the side of the state, from the side of the state-owned operator and the concession proposition.